Calf Implants in New York, NY

 Why Undergo Calf Implant Surgery?

-Also called calf augmentation, the placement of calf implants is performed to increase a person’s satisfaction with the look of their calves and improve overall self-esteem.
-Male models, body builders, and other industry professionals may find that undergoing calf implant surgery makes them more competitive than others in their line of work.
-Other men may have suffered a traumatic injury, disease, or genetic reasons that left them with smaller calf muscles.
+Also called calf augmentation, the placement of calf implants is performed to increase a person’s satisfaction with the look of their under-developed calves and improve overall self-esteem.
+This is one of the benefits of Calf Implants but not the only one.
+Male models, bodybuilders, and other industry professionals may find that undergoing calf implant surgery makes them more competitive than others in their line of work.
+Other men may have suffered a traumatic injury, disease, medical conditions, or genetic reasons, or birth defects that left them with smaller calf muscles.
 However, the majority of patients who undergo calf implant surgery are physically fit and seek to obtain a lower body in proportion with their upper body, thus balancing their aesthetics.
 Most patients cannot obtain larger calves due to their genetic predisposition.
 Toned-looking calves can also balance wide thighs or large buttocks.
 Genetics and workouts can certainly play a role in muscle development, but this plastic surgery produces results that may not be possible otherwise.

 Custom-Fit Calf Implants